 The Returning Officer is the person appointed by the Students' Union conduct elections.

-For Full-Time Student Officer elections, the Returning Officer is a staff member of NUS-USI, appointed by the Students' Union Council.
-For all other Students' Union elections, the Returning Officer is a the Clerk of the Students' Union Council, a Students' Union staff member.
+For these Students' Union elections, the Returning Officer is a the Clerk of the Students' Union Council, a Students' Union staff member.

 The Returning Officer has the following powers: